 Screens create a state of focused absorption that psychologists call “flow.”
 When your child is deep in a game or video, their brain is fully locked in.
 Pulling them out of that state abruptly is jarring.
 It is the neurological equivalent of waking someone from a deep sleep — disorienting, unpleasant, and almost guaranteed to produce a negative reaction.

 The combination of dopamine withdrawal, loss of control, and disrupted flow is why kids melt down when screen time ends.
 It is not one thing.
 It is three things happening simultaneously.
+So does screen time cause tantrums?
+Not directly — but the way screen time ends almost always does.
 And that is exactly why a simple “just set a timer” approach often fails to solve the problem.

 The Neuroscience Behind Screen Time Meltdowns